AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Methods.md

 Methods have full access to the members of a class, including private members.

 # Functions
-A function is a block of code that can be called upon by name
+A function is a block of code that can be called upon by name, executing it.
+A function declaration requires a return type, the name of the function, and a list of the parameters that it takes.

 # Methods